What is Breast Augmentation Surgery

 The size of a breast implant does not come in the traditional “bra” sizes, but are measured in cc’s or grams that range from 200-800.
 Choosing the size is based on your anatomy, lifestyle and preferences.
 Some women may want to add just a little bit of volume, while other women may want/need more fullness in the breasts.
 It is important to remember that no two women are alike and the same size will look different on each woman.

 We want to make this choice as easy as possible, which is why we have before/after 3-D imaging technology, medical staff to assist you in trying on implants, along with the professional and experienced recommendations from Dr. Bendago.

 Cost of Breast Implant Surgery

 Regardless of the implant style or size, at Toronto Cosmetic Clinic, the cost of your breast augmentation surgery is not affected by this, leaving you one less thing to worry about!
 Pricing starts from $7,000 (includes general anesthesia), and to read more information on this, please visit our page on Breast Augmentation Cost.

 Breast Augmentation Procedure at Toronto Cosmetic Clinic

 Performed as a surgical procedure as an outpatient basis (meaning there is no need for you to stay overnight), breast augmentation takes about one hour to perform.
-In most cases the patient is placed under general anesthesia; so you will not be able to see, feel or hear what is going on.
-A tiny incision is either placed around the areola or under the breast in the breast crease.
+In most cases you are placed under general anesthesia; so you will not be able to see, feel or hear what is going on.
+A tiny incision is either placed around the areola or under the breast or in the breast crease.
 Through the incision a pocket will be made for the implant to sit.
 The implant will then be inserted into the breast pocket and tiny dissolvable sutures are used to close the incision.
 You will then be transferred from the operating room to the recovery room where the nurses will monitor you for 1-2 hours, until you are ready to go home.